WestDRI/slides/content/torchtensors_webinar/_index.md

 Their number however is huge & computing efficiency is paramount
 {{<br size="2">}}

-GPUs are particularly well suited to perform many simple operations in parallel <br>
+GPUs/TPUs are particularly well suited to perform many simple operations in parallel <br>
 {{<br size="2">}}

-The very popular {{<a "https://numpy.org/" "NumPy library">}} has at its core a mature multidimensional array object well integrated into the scientific Python ecosystem
+The very popular {{<a "https://numpy.org/" "NumPy library">}} has, at its core, a mature multidimensional array object well integrated into the scientific Python ecosystem
 {{<br size="2">}}

 But the PyTorch tensor has additional efficiency characteristics ideal for machine learning & it can be converted to/from NumPy's ndarray if needed